madebymany/allele/README.md

 - [Premailer](https://github.com/fphilipe/premailer-rails) and [MailView](https://github.com/37signals/mail_view) takes a lot of hassle out of handling HTML emails
 - [ExceptionNotifier](https://github.com/rails/exception_notification) lets you know when a user breaks something

-## What's not
+## Need more?

-These Gems aren't installed by default, but come highly recommended for quick 'n' dirty functionality.
+Check out the Wiki for some quick 'n' dirty functionality.

-- Content management out-of-the-box from [ActiveAdmin](http://activeadmin.info/)
-- Enhance basic authentication with a splash of authorisation from [CanCan](https://github.com/ryanb/cancan)